tzlion/hhugboy/docs/readme.txt

  NT new    Later carts released by NT, specifically Makon single carts.
            No multicart support yet.

+ Liebao Technology
+           Currently only known to support 'Dragon Ball Z 3', the pirate English translation of DBZ Goku Gekitouden.
+Other games may use this too, especially Chinese translations.

  'Last Bible' multicart
            A type of multicart using menu music taken from 'Megami Tensei
            Gaiden: Last Bible' aka 'Revelations: The Demon Slayer'.